-During the preparation of the 2022-2026 Action Plan, the City made the draft Action Plan available for public review and comment from April 7, 2023 to May 9, 2024.
+During the preparation of the 2023-2024 Action Plan, the City made the draft Action Plan available for public review and comment from April 7, 2023 to May 9, 2024.
 Residents were invited to review the draft Action

-Plan and to attend the the Action Plan.
-Public Hearing or s submit written con nments concerni ng the projects a and activities in
+Plan and to attend the Public Hearing or submit written comments concerning the projects and activities in the Action Plan.